Copy as curl

 If this is something you would like to get done more often, you probably find using the developer tools a bit inconvenient and cumbersome to pop up just to get the command line copied.
 Then cliget is the perfect add-on for you as it gives you a new option in the right-click menu, so you can get a quick command line generated really quickly, like this example when I right-click an image in Firefox:

-These methods all give you a command line to reproduce their HTTP transfers, but you will also learn they they are still often not the perfect solution to your problems.
+These methods all give you a command line to reproduce their HTTP transfers.
+You will also learn they are still often not the perfect solution to your problems.
 Why?
-Well mostly because these tools are written to rerun the exact same request that you copied, while you often what to rerun the same logic but not sending an exact copy of the same cookies and file contents etc.
+Well mostly because these tools are written to rerun the exact same request that you copied, while you often want to rerun the same logic but not sending an exact copy of the same cookies and file contents etc.

 These tools will give you command lines with static and fixed cookie contents to send in the request, because that is the contents of the cookies that were sent in the browser's requests.
 You will most likely want to rewrite the command line to dynamically adapt to whatever the content is in the cookie that the server told you in a previous response.
 And so on.